The apartment is on the ground floor in quiet area, with a nice sunny terrace, overlooking the garden.

 Suitable for short or longe stays.

-Easy to reach,situated just one kilometer and half away from railway station of Taormina and the 700 metres to the highway (Giardini Naxsos exit).
+Easy to reach,situated just two kilometer and half away from railway station of Taormina and the 700 metres to the highway (Giardini Naxsos exit).

-Agreeable location,just a couple meters away from the beautiful beaches and the historical city center.All the most famous touristic areas as Taormina center,Isola bella,Castelmola,are not far.
+Agreeable quite location,not far from the beautiful beaches and the historical city center.All the most famous touristic sites as Taormina center,Isola bella,Castelmola,are not far and easily to reach.

 Everything Giardini has to offer is only steps away.